-The Australian Football League (AFL) is committed to promoting and protecting the safety and wellbeing of all children and young people who participate in AFL Football at any level through activities, programs, services and /or use of facilities by fostering a culture where children and young people feel safe and welcome.
+The AFL is committed to promoting and protecting the safety and wellbeing of all children and young people who participate in AFL Football at any level through activities, programs, services and /or use of facilities by fostering a culture where children and young people feel safe and welcome.
 Everyone who plays Australian Football has the right to Be Safe, Feel Safe, Play Safe.

-To help support children, young people, families as well as coaches, umpires and those who deliver and support community football, the AFL has created a suite of resources and useful links to help foster a safe and welcoming environment.
+The AFL has created a suite of resources and useful links to help foster a safe and welcoming environment for all those involved in Footy.

-Situations where people simply feel uncomfortable at the club (or around certain people) right through to the worst-case scenario are things that every Committee and Club volunteer at local sporting clubs must take very seriously.
-Having any role at any grassroots footy club is important to help people enjoy their time whilst involved in a footy club and being connected within the community.
-If someone doesn’t feel safe however, it is a terrible situation.
+Situations where people simply feel uncomfortable at footy are things that every Committee and Club volunteer must take very seriously.
+Having any role at any grassroots footy club is important to help people enjoy their time whilst involved at the club and being connected within the community.

-Keeping Children and Young People safe is the number one priority we have as a community – and nothing is different at footy clubs (even for senior footy clubs).
-Failing to at least try to keep kids safe whilst connected to our clubs in inexcusable.
+Keeping Children and Young People safe is the number one priority we have as a community – and nothing is different at footy clubs.

 As a result, we have provided a wealth of information to help clubs navigate the complexity associated with this critical topic.
 Don’t be daunted by the range of information provided.
 Simply checking out the website is a good start.
 Remember - any action you take is better than taking no action.